All Episodes

 I mean, they don't get the crazy amount of vacation and stuff, but you work or you're gone.

-Work or you're gone.
+Work or you're gone?

-Kind of un-American stuff is that.
+Kind of un-American starters.

-Work and you're gone, or you're gone.
+I work and you're gone or you're gone.

 Good grief.

-If you're late, you're gonna get fired.
+If you're late, you're going to get fired.

 Try firing a UAW worker.

-There's there's no way.
+There's no way.

 It's impossible.

-That's totally impossible.
+Yeah, that's totally impossible.

 All right, Eugene, thanks.